2016 CLASS SCHEDULE –

 The Advanced Program Curriculum – 250 hours

-The Advanced Program at Lauterstein-Conway is the only course in the U.S. covering 250 hours of specialized advanced technique in Deep Massage: Lauterstein Method, Zero Balancing, Orthopedic Massage, Cranio-Sacral Work, Trigger Point Therapy, Shiatsu and Integrative Bodywork.
+The Advanced Program at Lauterstein-Conway is the only course in the U.S. covering 250 hours of specialized advanced technique in Deep Massage: Lauterstein Method, Zero Balancing, Shiatsu, Orthopedic Massage, Structural Assessment, Trigger Point Therapy, and Integrative Bodywork.
 It includes Lauterstein-Conway’s certification programs in Orthopedic Massage and Deep Massage.
+It also provides 50 hours toward the 100 hours required for Zero Balancing certification.
 This program is designed to dramatically enhance the benefits you can provide for your clients!
 Become confident in your assessment and clinical skills.
 Learn how to understand and resolve clients’ problems much more effectively – whether the causes derive from stress, energetic or structural imbalance, chronic tension or injury.

-Instructor: David Lauterstein.
 Zero Balancing is the art and applied science of working with the energy and structure of the skeletal system which often underlies clients’ muscular and fascial issues.
 Problems that resist myofascial solutions will often yield when you add a skeletal focus.
 Zero Balancing improves both energy flow and structural integrity through the deepest layer of our anatomy, the bones and the joints.
-Adding Zero Balancing to your therapy completes your ability to address every major layer of the body.
+Adding Zero Balancing to your therapy completes your ability to address every major anatomic and energetic layer of the body.

 Learn how soft-tissues function in health and injury, what roles fascia plays in the body, and the primary ways in which soft-tissues are damaged.
 Techniques include range-of-motion, manual resistive, and special testing, as well as how to utilize problem-solving with deep massage, myofascial release, trigger points, deep tissue work and active release techniques.

-Instructor: David Lauterstein.
 Deep Massage is a unique soft tissue therapy which works simultaneously with the body’s structure/soft tissues and the body’s energy/nervous system to achieve an optimized therapeutic benefit.
 The segment of the curriculum confers Certification in Deep Massage: The Lauterstein Method, for all who pass and attend all hours.
-It will include techniques in the side-lying position, work with the core muscles such as the iliopsoas and diaphragm, fulcrums for the deep lateral rotators, adductor magnus, the rotator cuff, and refinement of all the basic Deep Massage fulcrums and protocol.
-This segment also includes a private one-on-one Deep Massage teaching session.
-For students without prior study of this particular modality, this segment will include an additional free introduction to the concepts and techniques of basic Deep Massage (otherwise covered in our 500-hour program).
+It will include techniques in the prone, supine and side-lying positions, work with the core muscles such as the iliopsoas and diaphragm, fulcrums for the deep lateral rotators, adductor magnus, the rotator cuff, and a deep understanding and refinement of all the fundamental Deep Massage fulcrums and protocol for the legs, back, front torso, shoulders, arms, head and neck.

 Advanced Program 250 hrs – $2995